Ricoledan/team-cookie-capstone/README.md

 # Team Cookie Capstone Project

-🍪This capstone project addresses a use case in which a local government agency manages and issues identification documents such as a driver's license.
+🍪 This capstone project addresses a use case in which a local government agency manages and issues identification documents such as a driver's license.
 The agency is looking to modernize its processes by leveraging a blockchain solution to address slow processing times for renewing and issuing licenses, verifying the authenticity of a